Experiential Marketing: Create Meaningful Brand Moments

 Free employee health fairs

-When a large employer in your market invites your organization to a health fair, take them up on it – never miss a party!
+When a large employer in your market invites your organization to a health fair, take them up on it.
 Employee health fairs are a great way to show the breadth of services your organization offers while delivering immediate value to your ideal target audience: commercial payers, those who have insurance through their employer, as well as those who self-pay.
 Employers also love health fairs, because healthy employees tend to be more productive employees.

-Those who have insurance through their employer might even qualify for perks like points for participating in the screenings.
+Those who have insurance through their employer might even qualify for rewards by participating in the screenings.
 And those who self-pay can certainly appreciate the opportunity to get a free screening.

 Athletic team healthcare sponsorship